Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Conclusion

+Our work suggests several natural extensions: \begin{itemize} \item The general mathematical framework for isotropic tensor fields and the discussed relations and numerical procedure for correlation and response fields naturally generalize to higher spatial dimensions, especially for the three-dimensional case. \item The present work has focused on Euclidean spaces and Cartesian coordinates.
+A generalization for systems embedded in non-Euclidean spaces, say for glasses on spheres \cite{Tarjus15,Tarjus17}, and more general curvilinear coordinate systems \cite{McConnell,Lambourne} may be worked out. \item The present work has focused on the large-wavelength limit ($q \to 0$).
+More generally, one may express the longitudinal and transverse ICFs $\cone(q)$ and $\cfour(q)$ for finite $q$ as

-\paragraph*{Outlook.} As shown in Appendix~\ref{app_moments}, the static longitudinal and transverse moduli $L(q)$ and $G(q)$ in reciprocal space may be obtained quite generally from the ICFs $\cone(q)$ and $\cfour(q)$.
-As will be investigated in future work, $L(q)$ and $G(q)$ thus strongly decrease above $q \approx 1$ showing minima around the main peak of the static structure factor $S(q)$ \cite{lyuda21b}.
-A further generalization of the current work concerns time-dependent correlation functions $\cabcd(\qvec,t) = \la \epsab(\qvec,t)\epsab(-\qvec,t=0) \ra$.
-These can be again expressed via Eq.~(\ref{eq_isofield_cabcd}) in terms of (now time-dependent) longitudinal and transverse ICFs $\cone(q,t)$ and $\cfour(q,t)$ which are in turn given by time-dependent response functions \cite{lyuda18}.
-Shear-strain correlation functions $\cxyxy(\qvec,t)$ must thus reveal octupolar pattern whenever $|4 \cfour(q,t)-\cone(q,t)|$ becomes large.
-Since this term must also become $q$-independent in the small-$q$ limit a long-range $1/r^2$-decay is then expected for all $\cabcd(\rvec,t)$.
+in terms of the generalized longitudinal and transverse elastic moduli $L(q)$ and $G(q)$ (with $L(q)\to \lambda+2\mu$ and $G(q) \to \mu$ for small $q$) \cite{lyuda18,lyuda21b,spmP5c}.\footnote{The elastic modulus tensor $\Eabcd(\qvec)$ for isotropic bodies at finite wavevector $\qvec$ is not only characterized by the longitudinal modulus $L(q)$ and the shear modulus $G(q)$ but also by a third modulus $M(q)$ called the ``mixed modulus" \cite{lyuda18}.
+Note that $E_{1111}^{\circ}(q) = E_{2222}^{\circ}(q) = L(q)$, $E_{1212}^{\circ}(q) = G(q)$ and $E_{1122}^{\circ}(q) = M(q)$ for isotropic bodies in NRC.
+It is not possible to determine $M(q)$ solely using strain fluctuations.
+This requires the additional measurement of stress fields in NRC. $M(q)$ may then be obtained using either the appropriate stress-strain or stress-stress correlation functions in reciprocal space \cite{lyuda18,spmP5c}.} It can be shown \cite{spmP5c} that both the isotropicity and the harmonicity of the strain modes assumed in the derivation of Eq.~(\ref{eq_outlook_equipartition}) are well justified for the present model up to $q \approx 1$ while deviations become relevant for larger wavevectors, especially around the main peak of the static structure factor $S(q)$. \item A further generalization of the current work concerns time-dependent correlation functions $\cabcd(\qvec,t)$ as defined in Eq.~(\ref{eq_cabcd_t_def}).
+These can be again expressed via Eq.~(\ref{eq_theo_cabcd}) in terms of (now time-dependent) longitudinal and transverse ICFs $\cone(q,t)$ and $\cfour(q,t)$.
+These time-dependent ICFs are given in turn by time-dependent creep compliance material functions which can be related to the two time-dependent material functions $L(q,t)$ and $G(q,t)$ \cite{lyuda18}.
+Strain correlation functions may thus reveal octupolar pattern whenever the invariant is sufficiently large.
+Since $i_4(q,t)$ must become $q$-independent for small $q$, a long-range decay with